dAppBridge/NotaryProxy/README.md

 2. Use a 3rd party SHA256 gnerator to get the full package hash, we suggest something like: https://hash.online-convert.com/sha256-generator
-- This will let you uplaod the full archive
+- This will let you upload the full archive and create the SHA256 hash of the archive

 3. Make a note of the **base64** result of the hash, we'll compare this against the hash of the currently deployed version of NotaryProxy next...